 Meanwhile, Bong-Hwan heads into the royal kitchen and watches Man-Bok work.
 Bong-Hwan shows pity on the man and decides to teach him after all.
-It turns out Man-Bok is all alone after his family and siblings were killed in 1839 by Catholics.
+It turns out Man-Bok is all alone after his family and siblings were killed in 1839 for being Catholic.
 He spends his holidays alone but as Bong-Hwan bemoans how weak-hearted he is, this heart to heart certainly allows us to understand him a bit better.

 Byeong-In shows up at the kitchen but things are awkward given he saw her and Cheoljong together.
 Anyway, he soon reveals about the town square incident and how the man who tried to attack her was sent by the King.
 Bong-Hwan gasps, impressed that Byeong-In managed to figure it out.

 When the subject of love is brought up, Bong-Hwan hurries away but learns, to her horror, that the concubine choices are all in paper form instead.
 Oh no!

 Back home, So-Yong’s Father checks the well and fails to find the documents.
 Instead, Lord Kim heads up to see Byeong-In to break the bad news.
 Instead, he’s faced with Kim Jwa-Geun.
 Through heir cryptic dialogue, he realizes that Kim has lost the ledger and tries to figure out his next move.